asjadnaqvi/stata-bimap/README.md

 The examples showcase both the syntax for the use with `geoplot` (first syntax) and `spmap` (second syntax).
 The map outputs have been aligned to the extent possible but very minor differences in outputs might remain.
 Additionally, as `geoplot` is still in active development, output might break with latest updates or syntax might change.
 Please report these as soon as possible.

-Since I am using Stata 18 or newer versions, I have to specify `old` option to pass the syntax to use `spmap`.
+Since I am using Stata 18+, I have to specify `old` option to pass the syntax to use `spmap`.
 This might be uncessary if you have older Stata versions.

 Download the files from [GIS](./GIS/) and dump them in a folder.